ekeren/react-wing-workshop/03-react.md

 npm start
 ```

-The result should be a running react website
+The result should be a running react website.
+Once you verify it is working you can close the server with `Ctrl-C`

 ## React in Wing